azimuth-cloud/azimuth/README.md

 If you have access to a project on an OpenStack cloud, you can try Azimuth!

-A demo instance of Azimuth can be deployed onto an OpenStack by following [these instructions](https://stackhpc.github.io/azimuth-config/try/).
+A demo instance of Azimuth can be deployed on an OpenStack cloud by following [these simple instructions](https://stackhpc.github.io/azimuth-config/try/).
 All that is required is an account on an OpenStack cloud and a host that is capable of running [Ansible](https://www.ansible.com/).
 Admin privileges on the target cloud are not normally required.